fredericGette/Wp81Wiimote2/README.md

 - `A` is A button.
 - `-` is Minus button.
 - `H` is Home button.
-- XXX is the value of the acceleration in the X axis.
+- `±XXX` is the value of the acceleration in the X axis.
-- YYY is the value of the acceleration in the Y axis.
+- `±YYY` is the value of the acceleration in the Y axis.
-- ZZZ is the value of the acceleration in the Z axis.
+- `±ZZZ` is the value of the acceleration in the Z axis.

 ## Deployment